 Millions of Americans suffer from varicose veins.
 Varicose veins are unsightly, painful, and can disrupt your body’s ability to circulate blood effectively.
-If you have recently been diagnosed with varicose veins, you have many questions about what they are and how they are treated.
+If you have a diagnosis of varicose veins, you may have questions.

 Here are a few answers to frequently asked questions you may have about varicose veins.